Home / Learning Center / How Much Money Should You Keep in Your Checking Account

 3. Individual Retirement Accounts (IRAs)

 If you want to save for your future, stashing your money in an IRA can be an excellent idea.
 Depending on the IRA type and whether you have a retirement plan through an employer, your contributions may be tax-deductible.
-And, you can invest those contributions in the stock market to potentially grow your money.
+You can also invest those contributions in the stock market to potentially grow your money.

 Opening a Checking Account Account